nfrechette/rtm/README.md

 ## Getting started

 If you would like to contribute to RTM head on over to the [getting started](./docs/getting_started.md) section in order to setup your environment and make sure to check out the [contributing guidelines](CONTRIBUTING.md).

-If you would like to integrate RTM into your own project, follow the integration instructions [here](./docs#how-to-integrate-the-library).

 ## External dependencies